stack-inc/electron/docs/api/scroll-view.md

 * `elasticity` String - Can be one of the following values: `automatic`, `none`, `allowed`.
 Default is `automatic`.

 The scroll view’s vertical scrolling elasticity mode.
-A scroll view can scroll its contents past its bounds to achieve an elastic effect.
-When set to `automatic`, scrolling the vertical axis beyond its document bounds only occurs if any of the following are true: the vertical scroller is visible, the content height is greater than view height, or the horizontal scroller hidden.
-* `automatic` - Automatically determine whether to allow elasticity on this axis.
-* `none` - Disallow scrolling beyond document bounds on this axis.
-*`allowed` - Allow content to be scrolled past its bounds on this axis in an elastic fashion.

 #### `view.getVerticalScrollElasticity()` _macOS_ _Experimental_